quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 complex and requires extensive custom logic.

-Quilt's *Event-Driven Packaging* service (EDP) smartly groups one or more Amazon S3 object events into a single `files_ready` event in [AWS EventBridge](https://aws.amazon.com/eventbridge/) so that you can easily trigger logical events like package creation that depend on batches rather than on individual files.
+Quilt's *Event-Driven Packaging* service (EDP) smartly groups one or more Amazon S3 object events into a single event in [AWS EventBridge](https://aws.amazon.com/eventbridge/) so that you can easily trigger logical events like package creation that depend on batches rather than on individual files.